 How can employers become millennial-proof?

-As the millennial generation (born 1980-2000) enters the labour market, it is smart for employers to focus on the degree of attractiveness of their organisation for this group.
-Therefor the question is: what meaning do millennials ascribe to your organisation?
-Career coach Manou van Eerten recommends that employers opt for a social approach to young talent.
+Now that the millennial generation (born between 1980 and 2000) is entering the labour market, smart employers will need to consider how attractive their organisation is for this group.
+The question they need to ask themselves is: what can millennials mean for my organisation?
+Career coach Manou van Eerten advises employers to opt for a social approach to young talent.

 Because a lot of millennials sign off after a while.
 It turns out that up to 90% of employees in their twenties leaves their first job within a year.
 And after a couple of years almost three quarters of those in their thirties begins to wonder: Is this really it (Wijnants, 2008).
 And: What do I really want?
 These are common questions I encounter in my career coaching practice.
 Such a question usually arises from a sense of malleability of their own happiness and discontent with their current work situation.